-Attention high school student-athletes and parents of athletes who want to play at the next level: If the goal is to play in college, the NCAA Eligibility Center is something you’ll need to know about.
+Attention high school student-athletes and parents of athletes who want to play at the next level: If your goal is to play in college, the NCAA Eligibility Center is something you’ll need to know about.
 It’s your first official step to becoming an NCAA student-athlete.

 When a college coach begins talking to a potential recruit, eventually the question comes up, “Have you registered with the NCAA Eligibility Center?”
 Typically, the recruit’s answer will either be, “Yes”, “No”, or “uhhh… I’m not sure” (as they do a quick Google search to find out what the heck it is).